This Caesar Salad is crisp and delicious with a rich parmesan garlic dressing and lots of fresh lemon.

 - fresh black pepper

-Blend until smooth.
-With blender on medium speed, drizzle in olive oil in a thin slow stream (this should take a few minutes).
+- Blend until smooth.
+With blender on low speed, drizzle in olive oil in a thin slow stream (this should take a few minutes).

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)